SolarCarChallenge/2019-Telemetry/README.md

 Mail Home - A simple script that will cause your device to email you its IP address.
 This can be run at startup to determine the IP so that it can easily be accessed by VNC or Telnet

-SolarCarTelemetry - The most bare bowns version of the telemetry program for the solar car.
+SolarCarTelemetry - The most bare bones version of the telemetry program for the solar car.
 There is no user interface.
 If loaded at astartup Telemetry.py will cause data to be uploaded continously.
 This folder also contains scripts to setup databases and test components.

 Manual No Display is the instruction manual for the basic system.
 It is a good starting point for all projects.
 More documentation will be forth coming.